 Four children were born in due time.
 Each of them had signs of natural spiritual gifts.
 However, due to Vithalpant’s resignation of his religious vows, the entire family was ostracized.
 The pious townsfolk rejected them, forcing them to move outside the town.

-Vithalpant pleaded and begged the town’s leaders to forgive his mistake.
+Vithalpant begged the town’s leaders to forgive his mistake.
 Although some townsfolk were sympathetic, there was no guiding precedent in the religion.
 The family could not be accepted back into the community.
 Eventually, thinking that his death would bring atonement for his children, Vithalpant drowned himself in the river.
 Rukmini followed shortly thereafter.

 Unfortunately, their parents’ death did not buy redemption for the children.
 Some leaders in the town suggested they seek help from the religious high council.
 The four little children traveled together to meet the high council, but their mission was unsuccessful.
 Then their luck began to change.
 One of the priests, as a mockery to Jñāneshvar, challenged him.
 He suggested that Jñāneshvar should make the buffalo recite scriptures.
 Only then would the priests accept the children’s purity.
 As you might guess, the buffalo did just that.
 The priests of the high council could no longer deny that Jñāneshvar and his siblings were spiritually accomplished.